 I still don’t get modern art.
 I stand there, I look, I try to appreciate what’s before me.
 And I still don’t get it.
 But my quest to understand will continue.
 And, given this museum is free and, in July, was blissfully devoid of other visitors, it was a great chance to enjoy some silence, crisp air conditioning and muse the complexities of an art I’m still yet to ‘get’.
 Unlike most of the museums in Malaga, CAC is pretty small and can be visited in under an hour.
 It’s located near the Malaga Centro Alameda train station.
 Free entry.

 11. Understand Malaga’s history at Museo de Malaga (Malaga museum)

 Opened in 2016, Museo de Malaga is a combination of archeological artefacts and fine arts.
-While I’ve not yet made it to the museum (I was still working through the ever expanding list of big hitters, even on my last trip), it looks like a small enough museum that will offer a nice short visit and contrast to the ‘big art’ found elsewhere in the city.
-You can find the official website here.
+It’s a small enough museum that offers a nice short visit and contrasts to the ‘big art’ found elsewhere in the city.

 - 3-Hour Complete Walking Tour of Malaga

 - Malaga 2-Hour Small Group Evening Walking Tour

 - Malaga City Highlights 3-Hour Bike Tour